surma/surma.dev/content/things/rust-to-webassembly.md

 A function parameter with an unsized type (`?Sized`), like `str`, `[u8]` or `dyn MyTrait`, is split into two parameters: One value is the pointer to the data, the other value is a pointer to a bit of metadata.
 In the case of a `str` or a slice, the metadata is the length of the data.
 In the case of a trait object, it’s the virtual table (or vtable), which is a list of function pointers to the individual trait function implementations.
 If you want to know more details about what a VTable in Rust looks like, I can recommend [this article][vtable] by Thomas Bächler.

-I’m skipping over loads of detail here, because unless you are trying to write the next wasm-bindgen, I would recommmend relying on existing tools rather than reinventing this wheel.
+I’m skipping over loads of detail here, because unless you are trying to write the next wasm-bindgen, I would recommend relying on existing tools rather than reinventing this wheel.

 ## Module size